 How to Save Money if You Need to Renovate The House

-- Consult with a certified Aging-In-Place specialists.
-Don’t think you have to turn your whole house upside down.
-Talk with a specialist and they will able to assess exactly what you need.
-They could also help you find low- and/or no-cost solutions.
-Occupational therapist can also be of service.
+- Consult with a certified Aging-In-Place specialists: Don’t think you have to turn your whole house upside down.
+Talk with a specialist and they can assess exactly what you need.
+They can also help you find low and/or no-cost solutions.
+Occupational therapists are another alternative to home renovations.

-- Plan ahead.
-If you are remodeling the tub already and you know you might need some grab bars for your Grandpa who is moving in, plan for that now.
+- Plan ahead: If you are remodeling the tub already and you know you might need some grab bars for your Grandpa, plan for that now.
 Otherwise, you might have to make more expensive changes later.

-- Hire a contractor to build out larger items.
-You might be better off having a contractor to build you a custom ramp rather than getting one from a medical supply company that doesn’t manufacture them.
+- Hire a contractor to build out larger items: You might be better off having a contractor to build you a custom ramp rather than getting one from a medical supply company.

-- Buy dual purpose items.
-For example, a grab bar can also act as a towel bar.
+- Buy dual purpose items: For example, a grab bar can also act as a towel rack.

 Precautions to Take When An Aging Adult Wants to Live on Their Own

 Many older adults maintain great physical and mental health, even in their later years.
 Because of this, they may choose to live independently and might not need as much hands-on care.
 While your elder might not need as much assistance, it’s important to prepare for any accidents that can happen down the road.
 Let’s talk about some preventive measures you can take to make sure our independent elders remain safe and healthy.

 Encourage Seniors to Buy a Medical Alert System

 One of the major concerns for seniors who live on their own is not being able to get help if they have a health emergency.
 If the older adult falls in an area of the house, where they can’t reach a phone or any communication device, they could be at risk for more health complications and even death.